How to Choose the Right Putter

 How to select a putter - primary image

-If you’ve shopped for a putter recently, then you may be able to relate to this.
-In fact, it wouldn’t be too much of a stretch to imagine that Toffler may have come up with the term while shopping for a putter!
+If you’ve shopped for a putter recently, you may be able to relate to this.
+It wouldn’t be too much of a stretch to imagine that Toffler may have come up with the term while shopping for a putter!
 The display of putter options at your local golf retailer is a dizzying array of shapes, lengths, shafts, hosels, and even colors.
 How’s a golfer to choose?

 This article will help you with that decision.
-There are several factors that need to be considered when you shop for the right putter, each of which plays an important role in how well you’ll perform on the greens.
-It would be nice if you could simply choose the putter that looks the best to you.
-But, unfortunately, it’s not usually the case that selecting a putter simply based on aesthetics is sufficient.
-You need to be a better-educated shopper to ensure that your new putter is not only pleasing to your eye, but also maximizes your effectiveness.
+Several factors need to be considered when you shop for the right putter, each of which is important in how well you’ll perform on the greens.
+It would be nice if you could choose the putter that looks the best to you.
+But, unfortunately, it’s not usually the case that selecting a putter based on aesthetics is sufficient.
+You need to be a better-educated shopper to ensure that your new putter is pleasing to your eye and maximizes your effectiveness.

-Although selecting a putter based only on how it looks would be ill-advised, it’s certainly an important factor, nonetheless.
-Putting is a part of the game that requires confidence and it’s simply hard to be confident if you don’t like the way your putter looks.
+Although selecting a putter based only on its appearance would be ill-advised, it’s an important factor.
+Putting is a part of the game that requires confidence, and it’s simply hard to be confident if you don’t like how your putter looks.

 Essentially, there are two putter shapes that you’ll find: blades and mallets.

-A Blade putter is the traditional style of putter head that’s been around since golf began.
-It’s defined by its relatively conventional, simpler, and thinner head shape.
+A blade putter is the traditional style of putter head that’s been around since golf began.
+Its relatively conventional, simpler, and thinner head shape defines it.
 Until relatively recently, the blade dominated the putter market.
-In fact, it wasn’t until the mid-1970’s when the mallet was first introduced, offering golfers a choice in styles for the first time.
+It wasn’t until the mid-1970s when the mallet was first introduced, offering golfers a choice in styles for the first time.

 And while there have certainly been modifications to the blade over the years aimed at making it more playable (e.g., when Ping introduced the Anser putter in 1966 with its unique cavity back design and offset hosel), they have always maintained their somewhat straightforward, minimalist look.
-In fact, this understated design is precisely what attracts many golfers and is often why blade devotees prefer this style over the bulkier mallet.
+This understated design attracts many golfers and is often why blade devotees prefer this style over the bulkier mallet.

 Mallet heads are generally larger than their blade counterparts and come in a wide variety of shapes and sizes.
 Some golfers may be predisposed to this bigger profile because they simply prefer the look, and others may feel that having some extra weight behind the ball inspires confidence.

 But, more importantly, the shape of mallet putters provides a couple of significant technological advantages over blade putters.
-Due to the mallet’s added size, designers are able to incorporate features that can’t be accommodated nearly as well on a blade.
-The extra “real estate” available on a mallet offers them the ability to re-position weight around the head in a way that makes it more stable at impact, and to optimize the placement of the center-of-gravity to produce better launch conditions.
+Due to the mallet’s added size, designers can incorporate features that can’t be accommodated nearly as well on a blade.
+The extra “real estate” available on a mallet allows them to re-position weight around the head to make it more stable at impact and optimize the center of gravity placement to produce better launch conditions.

 Typically, in blade putters, a toe-side mishit will tend to twist the putter face open at impact, while a heel-side mishit will twist the head closed.
 In either case, accuracy will suffer.

-Mallets, on the other hand, are better able to resist this tendency to twist open or closed, even on a mishit, so that they can stay squarer to the intended line.
-This resistance to twisting is referred to as the putter’s Moment of Inertia (MOI) and is what makes mallet putters more forgiving than blade putters.
+Conversely, mallets can better resist this tendency to twist open or closed, even on a mishit, so they can stay squarer to the intended line.
+This resistance to twisting is referred to as the putter’s Moment of Inertia (MOI) and makes mallet putters more forgiving than blade putters.
 You probably won’t be surprised to learn that, because of this significant advantage that mallets offer, they have overtaken blades in usage, both among amateur golfers and even on the PGA Tour.
-In fact, sales of mallets now outpace sales of blades by a factor of 2-to-1.
+Sales of mallets now outpace sales of blades by a factor of 2-to-1.

 The Arc of Your Stroke

-Like a golfer’s putting stroke path, the putters themselves also exhibit a natural tendency to move in certain ways when they are swung, based on their design.
+Like a golfer’s putting stroke path, the putters also naturally tend to move in certain ways when swung based on their design.

 Blade putters, because they are usually “toe-balanced” (meaning there is more weight at the toe end of the putter), will tend to naturally open slightly on the back swing and close slightly on the through swing.
-Because of this inclination of blade putters to move in an arc, they are best suited to golfers who also have a corresponding tendency to swing their putter in an arc.
+Because of this inclination of blade putters to move in an arc, they are best suited to golfers with a corresponding tendency to swing their putters in an arc.
 So, golfers who had previously identified that their stroke tends to move in an arc should seek out a putter that is in sync with this natural stroke path (i.e., a blade putter).

 Feel is an important consideration when choosing a putter, although it’s one that you don’t hear talked about very much.
 Some putters will have a relatively firm feel at impact, while others will have a softer feel.
-Yes, feel is obviously a subjective perception, but it makes sense to know which your preference is before you begin shopping, and to then include that criterion in your selection process as you test some putter candidates.
+Yes, feel is a subjective perception, but it makes sense to know your preference before you begin shopping and then include that criterion in your selection process as you test some putter candidates.

 Insert Face vs Milled Face